 You can make additional after-tax lump sum contributions of a minimum of $1,000 into your Flexible Rollover Product if:

-- you're over age 65 and under age 75 and work at least 40 hours in 30 consecutive days during the financial year
+- you're over age 67 and under age 75 and work at least 40 hours in 30 consecutive days during the financial year; or

 It's worth noting that Federal Government contribution caps apply to the amount of contributions you can make into your super and retirement products from 1 July 2017.
-These caps include a $100,000 annual cap for non-concessional (after-tax) contributions, with a bring-forward amount of up to $300,000, subject to transitional arrangements1.
+These caps include a $100,000 annual cap for non-concessional (after-tax) contributions, with a bring-forward amount of up to $300,000.2

 Individuals with a total super balance above $1.6 million will generally no longer be able to make non-concessional contributions (exceptions apply for defined benefit schemes where contributions are required).